-They also secured a Coronavirus Business Interruption (CBILS) loan of £250k as added security against short term cashflow volatility.
-The plans for 2023 and 2024 reflect the continuing economic uncertainty although the Company expect to generate a profit.
+The directors secured a Coronavirus Business Interruption (CBILS) loan of £250k as added security against short term cashflow volatility.
+The plans for 2024 and 2025 reflect the continuing economic uncertainty although the Company expect to generate a profit.

-The directors have prepared cash flow forecasts covering the period to 31 December 2024.
+The directors have prepared cash flow forecasts covering the period to 31 December 2025.
 These indicate that the company has sufficient cash to meet its liabilities as they fall due with the CBILS loan meeting occasional short term cashflow requirements but for most of the period being unutilised.